 Backpackers have to protect their food against animals while they sleep.
 In most parts of the country correctly hanging food in a bear bags can be effective.
-Unfortunately bags won’t protect your food in Yosemite were the bears see backpackers and think “Great, I get another treat filled piñata tonight”.
+Unfortunately bags won’t protect your food in locations with habituated bears whose response to backpackers is “Great, I get another treat filled piñata tonight”.
 In Yosemite I have watched bear tracking backpackers while they were hiking resulting in an after dark visit.
 I hate the weight of a bear can, but always use one in locations that have a high frequency of human / bear interaction.
 Please do the same.
 Below was a great post by Don, the creator of the Photon Alcohol Stove:

 From: Don Johnston [djohnstonREPLACEWITHATSIGNcomcast.net]